By: Marilyn L. Davis

 1. Define Your Niche

-“You have the ability to shine and make a mark in some field.
-Your job is to find your niche, excel and build a lasting legacy.”― Roopleen
+“You can shine and make a mark in some field.
+Your job is to find your niche, excel, and build a lasting legacy.”― Roopleen

 Oh, sure, you knew about a niche.
 It’s that subject that you are the expert on when people want to know about a particular topic.
 And you do have knowledge and expertise.

 So, how can you best convey that knowledge and prove to readers that you can inform, interest, and educate them about your niche subjects?

 Make a list of all the topics you know about from jobs, school, hobbies, or personal research.

 Now, narrow that down to which ones stimulate and excite you the most.